dsmyda/Janet/README.md

 - Supports 19+ dialects, including Postgres, Presto, BigQuery and Snowflake
 - Support for quering CSV and TSV files (planned)
 - Built-in PII detection to prevent accidental data leaks (planned)
-- Integrates with Discord and Slack (planned)
+- Integration with Discord and Slack (planned)

 ## How it works